 Finding a candidate who ticks all your client’s boxes can be tough, and you might find that while you’re feeling overwhelmed with the task, your client feels underwhelmed with the candidates you’re putting in front of them.
 But those gold-dust candidates are usually out there…it’s just a matter of knowing how to find them!

 Did you see the article a few weeks ago about the town in Japan that was struggling to recruit ninjas?
-In the end, it turned out to be a bit of a hoax, but it got me thinking about the times I’ve been given the seemingly impossible task of sourcing a gold-dust candidate.
+In the end, it turned out to be a bit of a hoax, but it got me thinking about the times I’ve been given the seemingly impossible task of sourcing, or attracting a gold-dust candidate.

 Here are my top tips for finding – and keeping! – the best talent in a candidate-short market.